lindseysim/web-common/README.md

 Similarly, the variable might be `isChrome` or `isFirefox` or `isEdge`, as the case dictates.

-Currently, this checks for the following known browsers: Chrome, Firefox, Edge, IE, Safari, Opera, Brave, Samsung Internet, UCBrowser, Yandex, 360 Secure Browser, QQBrowser, Instabridge, Vivaldi, Cốc Cốc, Naver Whale, Puffin, Sleipnir, Amazon Silk, and QtWebEngine.
+Currently, this checks for the following known browsers: `isChrome`, `isFirefox`, `isEdge`, `isIE`, `isSafari`, `isOpera`, `isBrave`, `isSamsungInternet`, `isUCBrowser`, `isYandex`, `is360SecureBrowser`, `isQQBrowser`, `isInstabridge`, `isVivaldi`, `isCocCoc` (Cốc Cốc), `isWhale` (Navar Whale), `isPuffin`, `isSleipnir`, `isAmazonSilk`, and `isQtWebEngine`.

-For browsers on iOS – which Apple forces to be basically skins of Safari Mobile – these may not always be identified correctly as Safari some browser don't change the user agent name.
+For browsers on iOS – which Apple forces to be basically skins of Safari Mobile – these may not always be identified correctly as Safari through the user agent name.
 For what it's worth, Chrome, Firefox, and Edge flavors will have versions under `crios`, `fiox`, and `edgios` while correctly identifying it as a Safari Browser.

 Note that this method of parsing the UserAgent string is somewhat brittle and can be unreliable, especially for those lesser-seen browsers or those specific to devices (like tablets, smart TVs, or gaming consoles).
-If this is critical, it is generally preferred to use feature detection instead.
+Where browser detection critical, it is generally preferred to use feature detection instead.

 &nbsp;